-Chips Moman, the co-writer of "Kentucky Rain" and another classic beloved by country music fans, had a hand in this Aretha Franklin hit that suited Mandrell's style in 1971.
+Chips Moman had a hand in this Aretha Franklin hit that suited Mandrell's style in 1971.

 6. "I've Been Loving You Too Long (To Stop Now)"

-Mandrell pulled off the jazzy feel of Patsy Cline herself's greatest songs as her voice waltzes along with that infectious bass line.
-Oddly, it's an old Otis Redding co-write and not a hidden country gem.
+Mandrell pulls off the jazzy feel of Patsy Cline as her voice waltzes along with that infectious bass line.
+Oddly enough, it's an old Otis Redding co-write and not a hidden country gem.